 - Humility: There's no room for pride in an apology.
 You did something (or said something) that hurt someone else, so own up to it.
 You won’t solve things if you aren’t ready to admit your role in what happened and how things leveled out.

 - Validation: You hurt your partner, so let them know you see it and acknowledge their feelings.
-Think about how you’d feel if someone did or said something that made you feel upset and/or disrespected and use those feelings to help guide how you respond to your partner.
+Think about how you’d feel if someone did or said something that made you feel upset or disrespected, and use those feelings to help guide how you respond to your partner.

 - Concrete promises of changed future behavior: Apologies are just empty words if there aren't actual behavioral changes to back them up.

 Also, keep in mind that no matter how good the apology, you are never guaranteed their forgiveness.
-If your apology is just a formality so you can "move forward" rather than a real expression of regret and a desire to do better, then you’re not really apologizing.
+If you’re only looking for what to text your girlfriend or boyfriend after a fight as a formality so you can "move forward," rather than a real expression of regret and a desire to do better, then you’re not really apologizing.
 Does that sound harsh?
 Sorry, not sorry.

 Meredith Prescott, LCSW